Tips: Once You Have Loans

 • If you decide to participate in the program, your employer will need to certify your employment in order for you to qualify for loan forgiveness, which starts after 120 qualifying payments.
 Use the PSLF Help Tool for help starting the PSLF Form.

 Important: PSLF is not considered taxable by the Internal Revenue Service (IRS).
-But other debt forgiveness programs such as the New York State Get On Your Feet Program are taxable, which means you will owe taxes on the amount that is forgiven through the program.
+But other debt forgiveness programs are taxable, which means you will owe taxes on the amount that is forgiven through the program.
 Please consult a tax professional with questions.

-Federal Student Loan Holders Who Are In Default
+Federal Student Loan Borrowers Who Are In Default

-Below is information about COVID-19 relief and programs to help you get out of default.
+Below is information about programs to help you get out of default.

 • Rehabilitation